andreafernandes/NLP_Tools_Development/README.md

 This repository is created in response to editor request for manuscript submission for the journal *Scientific Reports*

+## PUBLICATION TITLE:

+*Novel methods to Identify Suicide Ideation and Suicidal Attempts in a Psychiatric Clinical Research Database using Natural Language Processing*

 ## SCIENTIFIC REPORT EDITOR REQUEST